bparanj/crystal/electronics/experiments/queue/voltage-regulator.md

-Yes, you can design a simple experiment in Tinkercad to demonstrate the voltage regulation properties of a Zener diode.
+A simple experiment in Tinkercad to demonstrate the voltage regulation properties of a Zener diode.

 ### Objective